pluralsight/guides/in-review/node-js/yarn-a-package-manager-for-node-js/article.md

 # How it works

-As we know, in Node.js dependencies are placed in the `node_modules` directory of your project.
+As we know, Node.js dependencies are placed in the `node_modules` directory of your project.

-A big problem is that these dependencies are installed in a non-deterministically way, which means that the directory structure and dependency tree depend on the order dependencies are installed, and this can be different from one machine to another.
+These dependencies are installed in a non-deterministically way, which means that the directory structure and dependency tree depend on the order dependencies are installed.
+Such a dependency is problematic because it can differ from machine to machine.

 To solve this issue, Yarn uses a lockfile (`yarn.lock`) to ensure that everyone has the same version of every single file, resulting in the exact same file structure of the `node_modules` directory across all machines.

 When dependencies are resolved, Yarn first looks in a local (global) cache to see if the package has been downloaded already.
-This, and the fact that it efficiently queues up requests and is able to parallelize them, makes Yarn really fast in comparison with npm.
+This, with Yarn's ability to efficiently queue up and parallelize requests, makes Yarn faster than npm.

 So let's test it.